psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Select Agents

-The selection methods can be used to filter the agents that contain some desired information.
-The data can be filtered by the names, or indexes, and collections of the agents, as well as by logical expressions when selecting agents by queries.
+We can use the selection methods to filter the agents that contain some desired information.
+The names or indexes can filter data, collections of the agents, and logical expressions when selecting agents by queries.

 | Method                                                                     | Syntax                                                          |
 |:---------------------------------------------------------------------------|:----------------------------------------------------------------|